• Skip to primary navigation

 Instructions

-• Preheat the oven to 180° C and pat dry the chicken with a kitchen towel.
+• Preheat the oven to 180° C (360° F) and pat dry the chicken with a kitchen towel.

-• Peel and cut your carrots in chunks.
+• Peel and cut your carrots, parsnip, and potatoes into chunks.

-• Brush the chicken all over with olive oil and season the cavity and skin with salt and pepper.
+• Massage the chicken all over with the rest of the olive oil, season the cavity and skin with remaining salt and pepper and place the rosemary along with the rest of the garlic cloves in the cavity.

-• Place the chicken on top of the carrots, in the middle of the dutch oven.
+• Place the chicken on top of the vegetables, in the middle of the dutch oven.

 • Cook the chicken in preheated oven for 1 hour and 20 minutes.